zechariahks/aws-cost-optimizer-solution/lambda/README.md

 5. **Amazon EventBridge Rule** – Listens for SSM parameter updates and triggers Lambda updates.
 6. **AWS CloudFormation/Terraform** – Dynamically references SSM parameters during deployment.

+Source Code in this article is located here https://github.com/zechariahks/aws-cost-optimizer-solution/lambda/.
+Feel free to provide your feedback.

 ---

 ## Implementation Steps

 ### Step 1: Enable AWS Compute Optimizer for Lambda

+In order to use Compute Optimizer in an account, It should be enabled first.
+Follow below steps to enable Compute Otpimizer.

 #### Using AWS Console:
 1. Navigate to the **AWS Compute Optimizer** console.